riyaadazad/html-tricks/_posts/2019-02-10-create-your-own-site-for-free.md

 Anyway, the way GitHub Pages works is that it uses your GitHub account username as the site name ("username.github.io"), so be sure to use an appropriate name.
 Although, if you desperately want to use a funny username, you can also create an organization page (see "GitHub User vs. Organizational Pages" below).

-For now, let's say that you are using your GitHub username to create your site from scratch.
+For now, let's say that you are using your GitHub username to create your site from scratch (don't follow this section unless you did NOT use an HTML theme).
 To do this, navigate to [github.com](https://github.com/) and sign in.
 Next, you'll need to create a new "repository" (which is developer lingo for a project folder with code) by clicking on any of those "New" buttons (at the time of writing, these buttons are green).
 You can also click the plus "+" sign at the top, and then clicking on "New repository".
+From there, you'll be able to name your repository

 ## GitHub User vs. Organizational Pages